elaborate-code/jigsaw-localization/README.md

 ## TODO

-- A helper that gives a route to an equivalent translated page (done, I will integrate it soon).
+- ~~A helper that gives a route to an equivalent translated page (done, I will integrate it soon)~~.
+- Add `get_current_lang` helper.
 - Add testing.
 - Check the minimum required PHP version.
 - Automated github actions for testing.
 - Check behavior with non A-Z languages.
+- Support 5 caracters language codes `xx_YY`.

 ## Contributing

-I welcome any help, feel free to fork and PR, I'll about a contributing guideline later :)
+Any help is very welcomed, feel free to fork and PR :)